smithblack-0/ScheduleAnything/README.md

 # ScheduleAnything

-Schedule any optimizer hyperparameter in PyTorch, not just learning rate.
+ScheduleAnything is foundation infrastructure designed to be composable that works with pytorch to allow attachment of schedules to any optimizer hyperparameter, not just learning rate.
+It allows extension of existing optimizer, and otherwise supports complex scenarios where the optimization thresholds need to change as training proceeds.

+## Why ScheduleAnything?

 PyTorch's built-in schedulers only work with learning rate.
-Want to schedule weight decay, momentum, or any custom parameter?
-Now you can.
+ScheduleAnything extends scheduling to **any optimizer parameter** - weight decay, momentum, gradient clipping thresholds, custom parameters - using the same familiar PyTorch scheduler interface.

+This is a lightweight, focused tool following the Unix philosophy: do one thing well.
+That thing is support building tools and implementations around arbitrary hyperparameter scheduling, to be composed as part of a broader project.

+## Who Needs This?

+For researchers scheduling novel parameters or developers needing lightweight scheduling components to integrate into their projects.
+Not for standard model training with typical hyperparameter configurations.
+The important thing to keep in mind is **ScheduleAnything is Infrastructure**, not a prebuilt solution.

 ## Installation